bryanwhl/Alex-Save-Us-Group-B03-2A/README.md

 # Alex to the rescue
 Group B03-2A

-alex_sober: Firmware for alex's movement and communication with Raspberry Pi
+Remotely operated robot that uses LiDAR to map its surrounding, allowing remotely piloted navigation.
+The robot is built with Raspberry Pi and Arduino.